softindex/datakernel/core-promise/README.md

 ## Promise

-`Promise` is an efficient replacement of default Java `CompletionStage` interface and represents partial computations of a large one.
+`Promise` is an efficient replacement of default Java `CompletionStage` interface and resembles JavaScript `Promise`, representing partial and possibly asynchronous computations of a large one.
+These `Promise`s are faster and better optimized, with minimal overhead, memory consumption and Garbage Collector load:

+* Compared to JavaScript, intermediate `Promise`s are stateless
+* Since these `Promise`s work in single thread of `Eventloop`, they are much more efficient comparing to multithreaded Java's `CompletableFuture` overhead.
+* `Promise` has simple and orthogonal API, which is more applicable in practice than `CompletionStage` API.
+* This module includes a comprehensive set of libraries to work with `Promise`s, their combiners and provide function compositions.

+[`Promise` interface](https://github.com/softindex/datakernel/blob/master/core-promise/src/main/java/io/datakernel/async/Promise.java)
+represents methods which you can use to create chains of `Promise`s.

 Promise will succeed (or fail) at some unspecified time and you should chain method calls that will be executed in both cases.
-These methods basically convert one `Promise` into another.
+These methods basically convert one `Promise` into another, passing intermediate results without storing them.
 If you need to get a result of your `Promise`, you should first materialize it.

-* Compared to JavaScript, these `Promise`s are better optimized - intermediate promises are stateless and the `Promise` graph executes with minimal garbage and overhead.
-* Since Eventloop is single-threaded, so are `Promise`s.
-That is why `Promise`s are much more efficient comparing to Java's `CompletableFuture`.
-* `Promise` module also contains utility classes that help to collect results of promises, add loops and conditional logic to `Promise`s execution.
-* `AsyncFile` allows to work with files asynchronously.

-[`Promise` interface](https://github.com/softindex/datakernel/blob/master/core-promise/src/main/java/io/datakernel/async/Promise.java)
-represents methods which you can use to create chains of `Promise`s.

 In order to optimise `Promise`s, there are several implementations of `Promise` interface: